stablekernel/aqueduct/_posts/http/2016-10-23-request_sink.md

 Once a `RequestSink` is instantiated, its `setupRouter` method is invoked.
 This method takes a `Router` that you must configure with all of the routes your application will respond to.
 (See [Routing](routing.html) for more details.)

-When setting up routes, you will create many instances of `RequestController` that will be responsible for processing requests.
-Any resources these controllers need should be provided in their constructor from the recently initialized properties of the `RequestSink`.
+When setting up routes, you will create many instances of `RequestController`.
+Any resources these controllers need should be injected in their constructor.
 For example, `Authorizer`s need an instance of `AuthServer` to validate a request.
 The following code is an example of this:

 ```dart
 class MySink extends RequestSink {